'Traces of explosion' found on Smolensk plane

-The wreckage of the Tupolev plane.
+The wreckage of the Polish presidential plane shortly after the crash.
 Photo: Wikimedia Commons/staszewski/CC BY-SA 2.5

 An earlier report into the crash under Poland's previous government said the wing smashed into a birch tree close to the runway at the Smolensk military airport, causing the plane to crash.

 “Damage to the left wing of the TU 154M was not started by colliding with the birch tree … The wing’s destruction started before the birch tree… [and] much damage to the left wing of the TU 154M plane carry traces of an explosion,” the commission said in a statement on Wednesday.